-Sex Crime Attorney in Jacksonville and Orange Park
+Sex Crime Attorney in Jacksonville, Orange Park and Daytona Beach

 Being charged with a sex crime, even a misdemeanor, can have a serious impact on your life.
 From placement on the Sunshine State’s sex offender registry to being banned from holding certain types of jobs, a criminal conviction can follow you for decades to come.

 However, like all crimes, sex crimes require guilt to be proven beyond a reasonable doubt, and some affirmative defenses can lead to a not-guilty verdict.
 Read on to learn about Florida’s laws governing various sex crimes, the potential penalties you may face upon conviction, and what you and your criminal defense lawyer can do to fight back.

 Sex crimes in Florida are generally assigned to one of three categories: Lewdness and Indecent Exposure, codified in Chapter 800 of the Florida Statutes; Obscenity, codified in Chapter 847; and Sexual Battery, codified in Chapter 794.
 Some other crimes, like incest, may have a sexual component, but aren’t generally classified as a “sex crime” in the same way as crimes like the possession of child pornography, rape, or sexual assault.

 Florida’s statutes governing lewdness and indecent exposure criminalize the following types of conduct: